Interstate 91: History

 A limited-access highway replacement for US 5 was planned at the federal level starting in 1944.
 A 1953 Massachusetts plan was funded by the Federal-Aid Highway Act of 1956, along with spur I-291 (but not I-391).
 The Vermont section of I-91 was built in stages from 1958 to 1965.
 In Massachusetts from Bernardston to Northampton, I-91 follows an abandoned right-of-way of the New York, New Haven and Hartford Railroad.
 To support plans for urban renewal along the "low value" waterfront, the highway crossed the Connecticut River to parallel active New York, New Haven and Hartford Railroad tracks on the Springfield side of the river, bypassing West Springfield and Agawam, Massachusetts.
 Later, this path was perceived as cutting off the city from the river, restricting further commercial development.
 By 1960, a few miles in Massachusetts were completed, starting from the Connecticut and Vermont state lines.
 Massachusetts construction was completed from 1960s to 1970.

 In the 1950s–1970s, there were plans to extend I-91 to Wading River, New York, from its existing terminus in New Haven, Connecticut, via a crossing of the Long Island Sound (see "Unbuilt Long Island extension" below).
 Vermont completed its last sections of I-91 in 1978.

 Starting in the 1990s, several rest areas were downgraded in Vermont, increasing distances between facilities.
 In 2008, Vermont closed the Springfield–Rockingham rest areas because of suspected use by drug abusers.
 In 2009, the northbound rest area in Hartford was closed, creating a 90 mi gap in on-highway facilities.
 At the present time, there exist two intermediate rest areas with facilities in each direction, in addition to a welcome center at each end of the state.
 Several parking areas remain open.

 In the early 1990s after the I-284 project was canceled, the exit 44 interchange in East Windsor, Connecticut, was altered as it was designed to be part of the freeway.
 After alterations, exit 44 connected to US 5 for all traffic to get on and off.
 As a result, exit 43 was shut down and closed in that same time frame.
 Exit 43 was a northbound exit/southbound entrance on Route 510/Main Street in East Windsor, which was about 320 m away from exit 44.

-After the September 11 attacks, a seldom-staffed temporary border patrol checkpoint was installed near White River Junction, Vermont, about 100 mi from the Canadian border.
+After the September 11 attacks, a seldom-staffed temporary border patrol checkpoint was installed near White River Junction, Vermont, about 100 mi from the Canada–United States border.

 In 2005, the Massachusetts Highway Department completed a rebuild of on- and offramps in Springfield to reduce accidents caused by weaving near the tightly spaced exits.